pencer-io/pencer-io.github.io/_posts/2022-01-20-ctf-htb-forge.md

 ![forge](/assets/images/2021-10-24-15-05-16.png)

 Forge is a medium machine on HackTheBox.
 We start with a simple website, after some enumeration and testing we find a way to upload a file allowing command execution on the box.
-We use this to exfiltrate an ssh private key which gives us user level access.
-Privilege escalation involves exploiting a vulnerable Python script and using pdb to gain root shell.
+We use this to exfiltrate an SSH private key which gives us user level access.
+Privilege escalation involves exploiting a vulnerable Python script and using pdb to gain a root shell.

 <!--more-->